Token Swapping on Trees: Background

 \subsection{Permutation groups and Cayley graphs}

 Given a group $(F,*)$, a subset $S$ is a \emph{generator} of $F$, if every element of $F$ can be expressed as the product of finitely many elements of $S$ and their inverses.
 Given a group $F$ and a generator $S$ of $F$, the Cayley graph $\Gamma(F,S)$ has the elements of $F$ as vertices and any two vertices $v,w$ are adjacent, if there exists an element $s\in S$ such that $v * s = w$.
 In our context, we are interested in the Cayley graph of the symmetric group $S_n$ that consists of all permutations of the $n$ element set $\{1,\ldots,n\}$.
 Given an graph $G = (V,E)$ on $n$ vertices, we define the generating set $S_G$ as the set of all transpositions corresponding to edges of $E$.
 The Token Swapping problem corresponds to finding the shortest path in the Cayley graph $\Gamma(S_n,S_G)$ from a given permutation $\pi$ to the identity permutation.
 Note that this shortest path corresponds to the minimum length generating sequence of $\pi$ by elements of $S_G$.
 The worst case number of swaps corresponds to the diameter of the Cayley graph.
+For the special case of token swapping on a path, the Cayley graph is realized geometrically as the graph of a polytope called the \emph{permutohedron} (see~\cite{ziegler2012lectures}).